Please also see:

 Subsidized Federal Direct Stafford Loan

-Subsidized Federal Stafford Loans are for students with financial need.
-Linfield’s Office of Financial Aid will review the student’s results from the FAFSA, such as EFC, and the students COA to determine the student’s need and the amount the student is eligible to borrow.
+Subsidized Federal Direct Stafford Loans are for students with financial need.
+Linfield’s Office of Financial Aid will review the student’s COA to determine the student’s need and the amount the student is eligible to borrow.
+COA-EFC=Need.

 Unsubsidized Federal Direct Stafford Loan